PsuAstro528/Fall2023/lessons/week1/course_overview.md

    + Choose right tool for right task
    + Reduce time debugging
    + Improve reproducibility
-- Enable you to
+- Help you to write more efficient code, so you can:
+   + Build intuition more rapidly
-   + Analyze "Big Data"
+   + Analyze larger datasets ("Big Data")
    + Increase resolution of simulations
    + Include more complex physics
+   + Perform more analyses/simualtions to explore sensitivity to parameters/assumptions
    + Increase impact of your software

 ---